morey-tech/managed-argocd-lab-template/README.md

         syncOptions:
           - CreateNamespace=true
     ```

     This manifest describes an Application.
-The name of the Application is `guestbook`.
-The source is the GitOps repo with the Helm chart.
-The destination is the cluster conntected to the Argo CD control plane.
-The sync policy will automatically create the namespace.
+    - The name of the Application is `guestbook`.
+    - The source is your repo with the Helm charts.
+    - The destination is the cluster you deployed the agent to.
+    - The sync policy will automatically create the namespace.

 4. Replace `<github-username>` in `spec.source.repoURL` to match your Github username.
 5. Update `<environment-name>` in `spec.destination.name` to match your environment name (i.e., cluster name).